-Davey Yarborough’s impressive musical career has taken two distinct paths – those of accomplished performer and dedicated educator.
-Earning bachelor and master’s degrees in education and performance, his university studies were augmented by studies on flute with the venerable Frank Wess and saxophone with the legendary Sonny Stitt.
+Davey’s impressive musical career has taken two distinct paths – those of accomplished performer and dedicated educator.
+Earning bachelor’s and master’s degrees in education and performance, his university studies were augmented by studies on flute with the venerable Frank Wess, and on saxophone with the legendary Sonny Stitt.

-Established in 1998, The Washington Jazz Arts Institute is an extension of Washington, DC’s legacy of artistry, education and mentoring.
-Founders Esther Williams and Davey Yarborough with his accomplished staff, guide young musicians through instruction, lecture, professional workshops, mentor opportunities and performance with their peers for diverse audiences.
+Established in 1998, The Washington Jazz Arts Institute is an extension of the District’s legacy of artistry, education and mentoring.
+Co-founders Esther Williams and Davey Yarborough, along with his accomplished staff, guide young musicians through instruction, lecture, professional workshops, mentor opportunities and performance with their peers for diverse audiences.